rkrzr/super/README.md

 which contains a number of other git repos as submodules, listed in `.gitmodules`.
 It is written in Rust.

-You can then run `super pull` to pull all of the submodules in parallel. `super` will only pull the branch that has been specified in `.gitmodules`, otherwise it will fall back to `master`.
+You can run `super pull` to pull all of the submodules in parallel. `super` will only pull the branch that has been specified in `.gitmodules`, otherwise it will fall back to `master`.
 If a repo is on a different branch, or if it has uncommitted changes, then `super` will do nothing and skip the repo.